retro16/blastsdk/doc/debug_protocol.md

 send words or longs.
 Sending an odd number of bytes during word transfers leads to undefined behaviour.

 Command-level protocol
 ----------------------

 The genesis can be in 2 different states : normal mode and monitor mode.
 Normal mode means that the genesis runs its main program.
-Monitor mode means that all interrupts are disabled, all other chips are halted and the genesis waits for incoming commands.
+Monitor mode means that all interrupts are disabled and the genesis waits for incoming commands.
 Monitor mode is entered by sending any command to the genesis ; to exit monitor mode, send the corresponding command when in monitor mode.
-Whenever the genesis leaves monitor mode, it signals it by sending an exit monitor mode command.
+Whenever the genesis leaves monitor mode, it sends an exit monitor mode command.

 Other commands have different meanings depending on whether they are sent from or to the genesis.